glotzerlab/row/doc/src/row/scan.md

 [products](../workflow/action/index.md#products) and updates the cache of completed directories accordingly.

-Under normal usage, you should not need to execute `row scan` manually.
+Under normal usage, you should not need to execute `row scan`.
 [`row submit`](submit.md) automatically scans the submitted directories after it executes the action's command.